WVam/toolscript-docs/AACS-Code-Editor.md

 Moving your cursor over the black area in the pinpointer will display the X and Y coordinates of it as if it were on the game screen.
 Left-clicking the screen will place a SelectSpot Instruction in the script with the cursor's coordinates already inputted as parameters.
 Right-clicking will allow you to change the background of the pinpointer.

-## Script Inclusion & Compiler Instructions
+## Compiler Instructions and Script Inclusion

 Compiler Instructions are a special type of Instruction.
 They do not affect gameplay, but are integral to creating games with AACT.